Welcome to the homepage for the Portsmouth Environmental Monitoring program.

 DOE works hard to ensure communities near our facilities maintain safe and healthy environments.
 To do this, the Department has implemented a robust monitoring program that meets or exceeds state and national regulatory standards.
-At Portsmouth, DOE has installed and maintains an extensive monitoring program that samples for radiological and chemical contaminants in air, water, soil, sediment, and biota (animals, vegetation, crops) on and near the plant site.
-Each year, over 11,000 environmental monitoring data are collected, reviewed, and reported.
+At the Portsmouth Site, DOE has installed and maintains an extensive monitoring program that samples for radiological and chemical contaminants in air, water, soil, sediment, and biota (animals, vegetation, crops) on and near the plant site.
+Each year, more than 10,000 environmental monitoring data are collected, reviewed, and reported.
 The results of these monitoring efforts are reported in the Annual Site Environmental Report (ASER).
 The ASER is prepared each year for the public.

 The ASER is a comprehensive summary of environmental activities and monitoring data from DOE’s Portsmouth Site.
 Current and past copies of the ASER are available to the public at: